 Welcome to Woodstock Memories

 So glad you came to visit.
 If you were at Woodstock then this site is for you.
 We’ll try to help bring back those great memories of the awesome experience that was Woodstock Music Festival 1969.
-That was 40 years ago this summer.
-Whew… now I feel old.
+Over 45 years ago… Whew… now I feel old.

 If you weren’t there then we want to help you understand what you missed.
 It was a weekend and a time that was very special.
 Peace and love were real… if just for a brief time.
 It’s a weekend that I never will forget.